Frequently asked questions

-We host day-long workshops several times a year, which are run by experienced filmmakers and impact producers.
+We host day-long workshops several times a year in Sydney, Melbourne and other States on request.They are run by experienced filmmakers and impact producers.
 Attending a workshop is an invaluable way to learn how to seek funding, how to run impact campaigns, how to communicate with donors, and much more.
-The workshops are also an excellent chance to meet and chat with other filmmakers who are trying to change the world through documentary film – it’s an inspirational day!
+The workshops are also an excellent chance to meet other filmmakers who are working to make the world a better place – with their stories – it’s an inspirational day!
 Learn more here.

 What is social impact?

 According to the University of Michigan’s Centre for Social Impact, social impact is “A significant, positive change that addresses a pressing social challenge.”
 Achieving a social impact is the result of a deliberate set of activities with a goal around this definition.

 Does my film have to fit into one of Documentary Australia’s impact areas?

 In response to trends in philanthropic giving, we focus our work around 7 key issues areas:

 • Youth + Education